GoodKnightRob/selenium-container/README.md

 docker-compose up
 ```

-Once the container is up and running you can access
+Once the container is up and running you can access the container at
 ```sh
 localhost:8000
 ```
-which is invoke the selenum script `selenium_script.py`.
+which will invoke the selenum script `selenium_script.py`.
 The default script goes to python.org and captures a screeenshot